Implementation confidence centre

 Use the compiled HTML panels when you need a delivery-ready snapshot for QA, approval, or an ESP that only accepts raw HTML.
 If you expect the block to be reused, keep your real changes in the MJML source instead.

-Component pages expose two copy modes when the sources differ.
-Use the snippet mode when you are stacking multiple blocks inside one existing mj-body.
-Use the standalone mode when you need a complete file that can compile on its own.
+Component pages expose block-level source and complete files when the sources differ.
+Use block source when you are stacking multiple sections inside one existing mj-body.
+Use the full file when you need a complete MJML document that can compile on its own.

-• MJML snippets are block-level source for composing several sections into the same email.
+• Block MJML is source for composing several sections into the same email.

-• Standalone MJML includes the wrapper, shared classes, and document structure required for independent compilation.
+• Complete MJML includes the wrapper, shared classes, and document structure required for independent compilation.

-• HTML snippets are useful for inspection and controlled assembly, but most ESP handoff should use standalone compiled HTML.
+• Block HTML is useful for inspection and controlled assembly, but most platform handoff should use complete compiled HTML.

-• Compiled standalone HTML is the delivery-ready output for QA, import, and final review.
+• Complete compiled HTML is the delivery-ready output for QA, import, and final review.

 Outlook rendering caveats